danielringch/xiamon/README.md

   - [eccram](docu/plugin/eccram.md): Checks the error statistics of ECC RAM.
   - [messagerelay](docu/plugin/messagerelay.md): Relays messages received via http post request to the interfaces.
   - [sysmonitor](docu/plugin/sysmonitor.md): Checks basic system health, such as load, RAM, swap and temperatures.
-  - [serviceping](docu/plugin/serviceping.md): Pings chia, sia, storj and flexfarmer using their APIs.
+  - [serviceping](docu/plugin/serviceping.md): Pings chia, sia and storj using their APIs.
 Usefull to check from another machine that your service is online.

 ## **Outputs**